TIMOTHY

 population.
 As a part of this effort, ORR tasked the Urban Institute with

-reweighting data from the Fiscal Year 2015 ASR to more accurately reflect the
+reweighting data from the Fiscal Year 2015 ASR to reflect the refugee

-refugee population.
-This technical report describes procedures and results from
+population more accurately.
+This technical report describes procedures and

-revising the 2015 ASR survey weights.
-(With Rob Santos, and Cary Lou) (October
+results from revising the 2015 ASR survey weights.
+(With Rob Santos, and Cary

 “American